iturriker/Grupo-Raw/README.md

 # Project Disclaimer

-This web project is created solely for learning purposes and is not intended to be a fully functional or error-free replication of any original website.
-It may contain inaccuracies, incomplete features, and bugs.
-Please use it with this understanding in mind.
+This web project is created solely for learning purposes and is inspired by the design and functionality of [Grupo Raw's website](https://gruporaw.com/).

+> [!NOTE]
+> This project is not affiliated with or endorsed by Grupo Raw.

+> It may contain inaccuracies, incomplete features, and bugs.

+> It is not intended to be an exact or error-free replication of the original website.

-Thank you for your interest!
+Thank you for your understanding and interest!